bearkerb/tp/docs/UserGuide.md

 - Provide a ***clear and concise*** description of the maintenance issue.
 - Jobs can later be linked to tenants for easy tracking.
 - Adding multiple jobs with the same description is allowed.
 This is useful when different units report the similar issues.
+- Repeated use of the `d/` prefix will take the last use for the job description.
+  - e.g. `job d/Water leakage d/Pipe leakage` will create one job with description `Pipe leakage`.

 Examples:
 - `job d/Water leakage in ceiling`